 Bulger served his first serious prison sentence at Atlanta, where Capone and Gardner had done time.
 During his three years there, he voluntarily enrolled in the C.I.A.’s MK-Ultra program, an experimental “mind control” operation that involved hypnosis, hallucinogenic drugs, and even abuse.
 Bulger regretted participating in the experiments and happily left the program upon his transfer to Alcatraz in 1959.
 The prison would only be open for a few more years after his arrival, although Bulger oddly recalled his stay there as one of his best prison experiences.

 Transferred in 1962 and freed in 1965, Bulger became deeply enmeshed in Boston’s Irish mob.
-Rising in rank to become one of the city’s crime bosses, Bulger dominated the region in the 70s and 80s with his gambling, bookmaking, and drugs rackets.
-In 1994, under investigation, Bulger went on the run and remained at large for 16 years, a long-standing fugitive on the F.B.I.’s Most Wanted list.
-In 2011, he was finally tracked down, and last November, he was convicted and sentenced to two consecutive life terms for various crimes including racketeering, money laundering, and extortion.
-He has also been indicted for murder in several states.
-Just last week, he appealed his conviction, calling it “unfair” and “a sham.”
+Rising in rank to become one of the city’s crime bosses, Bulger dominated the region in the 1970s and '80s with his gambling, bookmaking and drugs rackets.
+In 1994, under investigation, Bulger went on the run and remained at large for 16 years, a longstanding fugitive on the F.B.I.’s Most Wanted list.
+In 2011, he was finally tracked down, and in late 2013, he was convicted and sentenced to two consecutive life terms for various crimes including racketeering, money laundering and extortion.
+He was also been indicted for murder in several states.

 Conviction: Tax evasion